-In addition, construction of levee improvements and related mitigation activities in performance of the Proposed Action would require trucks to enter the American River Parkway, and the increased traffic in the Parkway would result in significant temporary impacts to recreational users, bicycle commuters, and residents adjacent to the levee structure.
+In addition, construction of levee improvements and related mitigation activities in performance of the Proposed Action would require trucks to enter the American River Parkway and Sutter's Landing Regional Park, and the increased traffic in the Parkway, Sutter's Landing Regional Park, and Glenn Hall Park would result in significant temporary impacts to recreational users, bicycle commuters, commuters, and residents adjacent to the levee structure.
 Construction-related traffic on residential roads to access the Parkway would result in significant temporary and short-term impacts to residents along the selected routes.
 The following discussion provides additional details on transportation and circulation effects of the Proposed Action that were not available when the ARCF GRR FEIS/FEIR was prepared.